smurfix/range_set/docs/source/main.rst

 Usage
 =====

-A ConSet works exactly like a Python set, with these exceptions:
+A RangeSet works exactly like a Python set, with these exceptions:

 * iterating a set yields a sequence of ``(start, end)`` tuples.
   The start value is part of the set while the end value is not.